Jarthianur/VirtualFlightRadar-Backend/README.md

 I'm a not that experienced C++ developer, especially not in therms of multithreading, but always keep learning.

+Status quo:
+All minimal goals are reached.
+The project is ready to be demonstrated.

 Open issues:::

 high priority:

-- implement backend to manage listet aircrafts
-  - handle duplicates (prefer Extended) //more or less done, duplicates replaced

 low priority:

 - fork client connects
 - Code optimization and reduction of memory usage
 - add comments
-- implement faster container for aircrafts (kind of HashVector) -> key/value, key as unique integer, hashing and sizing
+- implement faster container for aircrafts (kind of HashMap) -> key/value, key as unique integer, hashing and sizing